w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

 * identify and describe uses of different types of navigation menus, such as static, fly-out, and mega menus
-* provide visual cues to distinguish menus from other components, and provide consistent styling for menu identification across a set of web pages
+* provide visual cues to distinguish menus from other components,
+* provide consistent styling for menu identification across a set of web pages
-* define mouse, keyboard, and touch interactions inside navigation menus
+* define interactions inside navigation menus, including mouse, keyboard, and touch
-* design user interfaces that support appropriate resizing of navigation menus and menu items to fit all text in different viewports and screen configurations
+* design navigation menus that adapt to the different text sizes, screen magnifications, and screen sizes and resolutions
-* design user interfaces that communicate the state of menus and menu items, for example in fly-out menus, using distinguishable and consistent styles
+* design distinguishable and consistent styles for menu items in their different states, for example in fly-out menus
+* identify related requirements for developers to implement:
+  * non-visual identification (and naming)of menus,
-* identify related requirements for developers to implement semantics for different menu states and properties, such as hover, focus, current, active, and visited
+  * semantics for different menu states and properties, such as hover, focus, current, active, and visited
+  * support for different interaction methods, including keyboard, mouse, and touch
+  * support for different text and screen sizes

 #### Teaching Ideas

 Optional ideas to teach the learning outcomes: